-Since transforming our charity into a funder of specialist SEN services, the Delamere Charitable Trust has much to be proud of.
+Since transforming our charity into a funder of specialist SEND services, the Delamere Charitable Trust has much to be proud of.

 - Club Tikva has helped over two hundred children learn to overcome their social and communication difficulties.

 - By involving professional experts and educationalists from across the Greater Manchester Jewish community, we created and supported a new high quality training and consultancy service, JSENSE.
 In the last two years, JSENSE trained over 350 School staff members on SEND, and delivered 30 days of SEND oriented consultancy.
 This activity was spread across 13 Manchester Jewish schools impacting directly and indirectly over 1250 pupils.
 Over 95% of the feedback from this work has been positive.
 Educators attending the course have reported increased skills and awareness which has supported them in their classroom delivery to children and young people with SEND.